The patient voice at St Bartholomew's Hospital

 Who can join

 Our role description describes the main duties and responsibilities of membership.
-Anyone over 18 who has been a patient or other visitor at St Bartholomew's Hospital or who lives locally can apply to join The Patient Voice.
+Anyone over 18 who has been a patient or other visitor at St Bartholomew's Hospital or who lives locally can apply to join the patient voice.

 Get in touch

 Many of the patients at St Bartholomew's Hospital do not have English as their main language, and we would very much like them to come along and tell us how they think the hospital could do better.
-You probably know you can use Google Translate for an instant translation of any part of this webpage.
+You may know you can use Google Translate for an instant translation of any part of this webpage.